ePC: Fast and Deep Predictive Coding in Digital Simulation: Signal Decay in State-based PC, Across Time and Hardware Constraints

-In the continuous-time limit, our binomial formula transforms into a Poisson distribution, representing the spatial profile of a diffusion process.
+Now, our binomial formula transforms into a Poisson distribution, representing the spatial profile of a diffusion process.
 In this regime, signals diffuse smoothly over time, rather than being subject to the stepwise attenuation seen in discrete updates.

-Digital implementations can approach continuous-time behavior with smaller time steps and more advanced ODE solvers, but this dramatically increases computational cost and reintroduces the original scalability problem.
-In contrast, physical substrates can effortlessly model a diffusion process, naturally operating at infinitesimal time constants, with countless update steps passing every second.

-This observation leads to a reassuring conclusion: neuromorphic implementations of sPC, like the brain, would not suffer from the exponential signal decay problem identified in our research.
-The issue is specific to the time discretization required for digital implementations, subject to both stability constraints and limited numerical precision.
-In digital systems, we cannot practically approach the continuous-time limit without incurring prohibitive computational costs.

-Therefore, the exponential decay with depth is not an inherent limitation of sPC as a theoretical framework but rather a consequence of its discretized formulation for digital hardware.
-For instance, biological neural systems, operating in continuous time with analog computation, would not struggle with the same fundamental barriers to depth scaling, although they may face other challenges, such as noise and non-idealities.
+Although there is still some signal decay present across layers (governed by the factorial $i!$), keep in mind that this formula only applies to our simplified model, not to sPC in general.